evgenyneu/tarpan/README.md

 This is the main function of the library that saves summaries and trace/pair/tree plots in [model_info](docs/examples/analyse/a01_simple/model_info/analyse) directory.
+The function is useful when you want to generate everything at once.

 ```Python
 from tarpan.cmdstanpy.analyse import save_analysis